The blood of vesperbats is restless.

 Weevil priestesses once practiced a whole repertoire of now-forbidden rituals they claim harnessed “wild magic”.
 Prostrating themselves toward the black moon tenebra, they sought divination and wisdom and subtle power, calling down filaments from the aethershade.
 One of these rituals, now forbidden, is the dragonrider pact.

 Before she bled the first drop of cursed blood, before she became the mother of ichor, a young bat bonded to a priestess.
 Together, they fought hundreds of battles, with a tour that visited every weevil gallery in the known world.
-Their unbroken chain of victories is remembered with awe even millenia later.
+Their unbroken chain of victories is remembered with awe even millennia later.

 But every rider’s adventure ends, in either death or birth.
 The rider chose birth, and retired to her own gallery, laying eggs to be guarded by her dragon.
 Given their status, the gallery is flush with trade and pilgrims and even fellow riders and priestesses arrived to pledge fealty.
 The gallery became the grandest in the land, and the dragon who made it all possible was lavished with all riches one could afford.